Universal probability bound

 Dembski asserts that one can effectively estimate a positive value which is a universal probability bound.
 The existence of such a bound would imply that certain kinds of random events whose probability lies below this value can be assumed not to have occurred in the observable universe, given the resources available in the entire history of the observable universe.
 Contrapositively, Dembski uses the threshold to argue that the occurrence of certain events cannot be attributed to chance alone.
-Universal probability bound is then used to argue against random evolution.
-However evolution is not based on random events only (genetic drift), but also on natural selection.
+Universal probability bound is then used to argue against evolution.

 The idea that events with fantastically small, but positive probabilities, are effectively negligible was discussed by the French mathematician Émile Borel primarily in the context of cosmology and statistical mechanics.
 However, there is no widely accepted scientific basis for claiming that certain positive values are universal cutoff points for effective negligibility of events.
 Borel, in particular, was careful to point out that negligibility was relative to a model of probability for a specific physical system.